HarinManiK/SnapNap/README.md

 * Resume the application with the same hotkey
 * Works from anywhere in Windows
 * System tray controls
-* Avoids important OS related processes
+* Avoids important Windows system processes
 * Starts automatically when you log in
 * Lightweight and fast